quayzar/git-optimized-wordpress/README.md

  8. Log into the WordPress backend.
  9. Select `Settings > Permalinks`, then update the Permalink structures and save.
 If you don't receive the "Permalinks structure updated" success message, adjust write permissions on `.htaccess` and try again.

 You now have a working Git-optimized installation of WordPress.
-Proceed with in-WordPress configuration (activate plugins, import data, customize theme, etc).
+Proceed with in-WordPress configuration: Activate plugins, import data, customize theme, etc.

 Deployment
 ----------

 Before deployment, review `composer.json` to confirm it reflects the current dependency set.
 Do not run `composer update` unless you are prepared to perform compatibility testing prior to deployment.
-If you modify `composer.json`, commit those changes to your repository on GitHub:
+If you do modify `composer.json`, commit those changes to your repository on GitHub:
 ```
 git add composer.json
 git commit -m 'update composer.json to reflect current dependencies'